-This dreidel design is innovative, inspired, and encompasses a lot of what makes me excited to be an artist.
-Conventional dreidels in America have one Hebrew letter on each of the four sides: (Nun), (Gimmel), (Hay) and (Shin), which stand for the Hebrew phrase “Nes Gadol Haya Sham.”
+This dreidel is different– it is special.
+It encompasses a lot of what makes me excited to be an artist.
+Conventional dreidels in America have one Hebrew letter on each of the four sides: ?
+(Nun), ?
+(Gimmel), ?
+(Hay) and ?
+(Shin), which stand for the Hebrew phrase “Nes Gadol Haya Sham.”
 In English, this means: “a great miracle happened there [in Israel].”
-In Israel, the Hebrew letters are changed to: (Nun), (Gimmel), (Hay) and (Pey), which stand for “Nes Gadol Haya Po.”
+In Israel, the Hebrew letters are changed to: ?
+(Nun), ?
+(Gimmel), ?
+(Hay) and ?
+(Pey), which stand for “Nes Gadol Haya Po.”
 This means: “a great miracle happened here.”

 Below are the are the rules for the game of Dreidel: